Instagram is listening! And Facebook and WhatsApp are too

 Calling for change so girls are #FreeToBeOnline

-Ten girls and young women aged 15 – 22, and five young women civil society leaders, are engaging with the social media platforms.
+Ten girls and young women aged 15 – 22, and five young women civil society leaders, are engaging with Instagram, Facebook and WhatsApp.

 This diverse group of 15 change-makers, activists and advocates are bringing together their collective expertise and experience, and crowd-sourcing the views of hundreds of girls in their networks.

-The girls are sharing their insights with Instagram, Facebook and WhatsApp, so they can learn how to make their platforms safer for girls everywhere.
+The girls are sharing their insights and requests for concrete changes with the platforms to help make them safer for girls everywhere.

 Roadmap to a safer internet for girls